Arthurkhan/star-gazer-analysis/update-logs/2025-05-30-enhanced-detailed-analysis-visuals.md

 - Added "All Clear" celebration state when no issues are detected
 - Implemented better visual separation between different sections

+### 5. Fullscreen Mode Fix (AnalysisSummary Component)
+- Fixed scrolling issue in fullscreen mode where content couldn't be scrolled
+- Added proper overflow handling with `overflow-y-auto` and flexbox layout
+- Implemented body scroll lock when fullscreen is active to prevent background scrolling
+- Added structured container with header and scrollable content area
+- Ensured proper cleanup of body scroll lock on component unmount

 ## Technical Details
 - Used Tailwind CSS gradient utilities for modern visual effects
 - Implemented consistent color schemes across all components